Missed The Christmas Town this weekend? You have ONE MORE NIGHT!

-This event is only for two Saturdays in December so that means there’s just one more night for you to experience it and that’s next Saturday, 12/16.
+This event is only for two Saturdays in December so make sure you don’t miss it!
 I am so glad that we decided to go, even if we couldn’t take the whole family.
 This has been our kids’ favorite holiday activity so far this year and will most definitely be something that we do again.
 But don’t take my word for it, go…explore…and HAVE FUN!

 Did you enjoy this post?
 Want to see more like it?
 Subscribe here for the weekly newsletter!